MindTheGap-ERC/CarboKitten.jl/docs/src/denudation/denudation.md

 # Denudation

-Denudation can be applied in three ways: modelling physical erosion, modelling chemical dissolution and estimating total denudation rates based on chlorine (Cl) isotope data.
+Denudation can be applied according to three approaches: modelling physical erosion, modelling chemical dissolution and estimating total denudation rates based on chlorine (Cl) isotope data.

 1. [Physical Erosion](physical_erosion.md)
 2. [Chemical Dissolution](chemical.md)
 3. [Empirical Denudation](empirical.md)

 ## How to use?

-In CarboKitten, you could choose which type of the three you would like to apply.
-To do this you could simply change the `erosion_type` in the input.
+In CarboKitten, you choose which type of the three approaches you apply.
+To do this, change the `erosion_type` in the input.

-Example: in examples, you find `dissolution_run.jl`, `empirical_run.jl`,`physical_run.jl` for chemical dissolution, empirical denudation or physical denudation, respectively.
-This file uses the sin curve as sea level curve input.
-You could try different erosion types by changing the `erosion_type`:
+In the `examples/denudation_coupled/` folder of the repository, you find `dissolution_run.jl`, `empirical_run.jl`,`physical_run.jl` for chemical dissolution, empirical denudation or physical denudation, respectively.
+These files use the sine curve as sea level curve input.
+The following values of the `erosion_type` argument are possible:

 - `NoDenudation` means no erosion, and is used for debugging only.
 - `Dissolution` means chemical dissolution.
-The default input parameters are: Temperature = 273K, precipitation = 1000mm/yr, atmospheric CO2 partial pressure = 10^(-1.5)* ATM, and reaction rate = 0.002 m/yr.
+The default input parameters are: Temperature = 273K, precipitation = 1000 mm/yr, atmospheric $CO_2$ partial pressure = $10^{-1.5}*$ ATM, and reaction rate = 0.002 m/yr.
 - `PhysicalErosion` means physical erosion and sediments redistribution.
 The default parameters is erodability = 0.001 m/yr.
-- `EmpericalDenudation` means total denudation calculated based on emperical relationship by Cl isotope observations.
-The default input parameter is: precipitation = 1000mm/yr.
+- `EmpiricalDenudation` means total denudation calculated based on empirical relationship by Cl isotope observations.
+The default input parameter is: precipitation = 1000 mm/yr.

-After running the examples, you are recommended using `denudation_plot.jl` to visualize sediment accumulation curve and the assoicated sediment cores to check the validity.
+After running the examples, it is recommended to use `denudation_plot.jl` to visualize the sediment accumulation curve and the associated stratigraphic columsn to check the validity.
 You can change two `const` as you wish.

 ## Tests for three modes of denudation

 In this module, 7 tests are implemented.

-Tests 1:
+Test 1:

 ```julia
 @test sum(denudation_mass_LOW_T) < sum(denudation_mass_HIGH_T)